 For more information regarding suggested lots near the Water Tower Campus, please visit http://www.luc.edu/campustransportation/

 Private Property Care

-The University cannot accept responsibility for damage, theft or loss of monies, valuables or personal property.
+The University cannot accept responsibility for damage, theft or loss of monies, valuables, or personal property.
 The protection of personal property is the individual's responsibility.
 You are encouraged to obtain insurance on property and possessions brought into the residence halls.
-Serial numbers on such articles such as stereos, laptops, iPods, or other electronics should be recorded.
+Serial numbers on such articles such as stereos, laptops, iPods, iPads, or other electronics should be recorded.
 To guard against such loss, it is advisable to make special arrangements for the protection of valuables when absent for extended periods.
 Doors should be locked when you leave the room.
 Do not leave clothes unattended in the laundry rooms or bathrooms.
 Books, backpacks, and other personal items should not be left unattended in meeting rooms, libraries, or dining areas.
-Report any theft to Security as soon as possible.
+Report any theft to Campus Safety as soon as possible.

 Residence Hall Policies and Guidelines

 We are excited to have you here as our guest and ask that you please observe the following policies in order to make your stay and the stay of our other guests enjoyable: